Understanding Plantar Fascia will Help You Recover From Heel pain and Foot Pain Faster

 The plantar fascia can get irritated and inflamed when the body is under excessive stress or subjected to repetitive activities.
 As mentioned, plantar fasciitis is inflammation of the plantar fascia ligament.
 It is most commonly caused by strain injury causing micro-tears to the ligament as it attaches to the heel bone or other areas of tightness on the sole.
 The condition is more common in the overweight and individuals that wear shoes without sufficient support under the arch.

-What Symptoms are Associated with an Inflamed or Irritated Plantar Fascia?
+What Symptoms are Associated with an Inflamed or Irritated Foot Fascia?

 Plantar fasciitis typically induces a sharp or stabbing foot pain at the base of the foot near the heel.
 Often, patients complain of a nail or pea, causing a poking or nailing-like pain into the heel.
 The pain is most severe with the morning’s first step.
 But, is also triggered by extended periods of standing or raising-up from sitting position.
 Many have asked us the reason why their plantar fascia becomes painful.